 You Have An Unfair Advantage – It’s Time to Maximize It

-If you really put all the amazing experiences you’ve had in your life, the skills that you have, the talent that you have, the connections, the knowledge, and your developed character over the years, you’ll have your unfair advantage.
+Everyone has an unfair advantage.
+If you put all your life experiences, skills, talent, connections, knowledge, and developed character over the years, you’ll have your unfair advantage.

 Your job is to extract it and maximize it to position yourself in the market and express your relevancy.

+This is about seeing your unique advantage and then encompassing that into your positioning, brand story, and everything else that you do.
 This will make people start seeing a glimpse of your uniqueness and authentic self and make them start relating to you more and want to learn from you, which creates your blue ocean.

+Take the time, extract your unfair advantage, and unleash it to finally scale your business.
+It’s much simpler than you think.
 And having your unfair advantage is a great step toward scaling your business past 7-figures.